-In all cases you need to rehearse with me your complete presentation, ideally in the same room where the viva/defence will take place, and also ideally at least one week before the actual presentation so that you can correct the content and the PowerPoint if necessary.
+In all cases you must rehearse with your tutor the complete presentation, ideally in the same room where the viva/defence will take place, and also ideally at least one week before the actual presentation so that you can correct the content and the PowerPoint if necessary.

 Dress code (yes, there is one!)
+(TFG, TFM, PhD)

 Your personal appearance also plays a role in your viva/defence, as this is a formal occasion and dressing nicely, within your habitual style, is expected.
 You're not asked to wear jacket and tie, or a formal dress and high-heeled shoes, but do not dress too informally.
-Or as if you were going to a party with your friends...
+Or as if you were going to a party or a club with your friends...

-The viva or defence
+The viva or defence (TFG, TFM, PhD)